speedruncomorg/api/version1/games.md

 ### GET /v1/games/{id}/categories

 This will retrieve *all* categories of a given game.
 This includes only **full-game** categories, not those used for individual-level runs.
+To get the categories for levels, fetch the level and embed the categories like so: ``GET /v1/levels/{levelid}?embed=categories``.

 ##### Example Requests